emberjs/rfcs/active/0000-allowed-component-properties.md

   {{#my-component the-name="thing"}}
   {{/my-component}}
 ```
-Raises error: 'the-name' is not in the allowedProperty list for the component
+Raises error: 'the-name' is not in the attrTypes for the component

 # Drawbacks